HL7/davinci-dtr/input/pagecontent/specification.md

   </tr>
   <tr>
     <td>Pass a value set in the questionnaire package, but the client recipient will need to run the expansion or ask a terminology server to do the expansion.</td>
-    <td>The value set expansion is on the larger size (> ~40 codes), such that using the <a href="OperationDefinition-DTR-ValueSet-expand.html"><code>$expand</code></a> operation with a filter will be more efficient from a user interface perspective.
-These value sets <b>SHOULD</b> be expanded by the client and therefore <b>SHOULD NOT</b> be included in the questionnaire package.
-DTR clients running as SMART on FHIR apps will typically need to hold the complete content of the questionnaire package in memory.
-Payers <b>SHOULD</b> design their questionnaires, value sets, and libraries with the knowledge that content which is too large may cause DTR clients to fail.</td>
+    <td>The value set expansion is on the larger size (> ~40 codes), such that using the <a href="OperationDefinition-DTR-ValueSet-expand.html"><code>$expand</code></a> operation with a filter will be more efficient from a user interface perspective. §spec-163^dtr-client^exchange:These value sets <b>SHOULD</b> be expanded by the client and therefore <b>SHOULD NOT</b> be included in the questionnaire package.§  DTR clients running as SMART on FHIR apps will typically need to hold the complete content of the questionnaire package in memory. §spec-164^dtr-server^exchange:Payers <b>SHOULD</b> design their questionnaires, value sets, and libraries with the knowledge that content which is too large may cause DTR clients to fail.§</td>
   </tr>
 </table>

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">